How to Transfer Your PPF Account?

 FAQs

-Yes, starting from the 7th financial year, you can make one withdrawal every year.
-The withdrawal amount cannot exceed 50% of the balance at the end of the fourth year immediately preceding the year of withdrawal or the amount at the end of the preceding year, whichever is lower.
+Yes, after 5 financial years have been completed, you can make one partial withdrawal each year.
+The withdrawal amount cannot exceed 50% of the balance at the end of the fourth year immediately preceding the year of withdrawal or the amount at the end of the immediately preceding year, whichever is lower.

-Yes, loans against PPF investments are available after the completion of 2 years from the date of initial subscription but before the end of 5 years.
-The loan amount is limited to 25% of the credit balance at the end of the 2nd year immediately preceding the year in which the loan is applied.
+Yes, loans against PPF investments are available from the 3rd financial year through the end of the 6th financial year (calculated from the end of the year of the initial subscription).
+The loan amount is limited to 25% of the credit balance at the end of the second year immediately preceding the year in which the loan is applied.
+The loan interest rate is 1% above the prevailing PPF interest rate.